nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 ```
 $ gobbeltdfsf
-bash: gobbeltdfsf: command not found
+-bash: gobbeltdfsf: command not found
 ```

 Now let's enter something useful.
-Let's navigate to the Desktop of your computer (more on navigation very shortly)
+Let's navigate to the home directory of your computer (more on navigation very shortly)

 ```
 cd ~